TheTallJerry/Music-site-public/README.md

 The third problem during production:
 * **Alternate solution**: I could've written some code to do a DNS redirect to my IP address, then my program listens in on a specific port.
 * **Reason for not doing this**: I believed changing the base element is of less work.
 Once there are more than two domains to run the site on, DNS redirect will involve more avoidable code, whereas I will never need to change the `Javascript` code and it'll always work.

-# Source code

- I will be releasing portions of source code under this repostitory as I finalize each component.
-For now, please reach out to me if you'd like to view the source code.

 # Conclusion